Partnerships

 Environmental Stewardship

-Our team of marine biologists and environmental scientists are fully committed to ensuring we are meeting the energy needs of our customers in an environmentally responsible manner.
+Our team of biologists and environmental scientists are fully committed to ensuring we are meeting the energy needs of our customers in an environmentally responsible manner.
 Protecting natural and cultural resources is our duty, not only as a business but as members of these communities.
 We live here too.
 We are going above and beyond to protect the land, sea and species that share our environment.

 The waters off the Atlantic Coast are full of a diverse range of marine life.
 We took extensive precautions to protect these sensitive ocean creatures while constructing the pilot project.
 All the knowledge we gained during the pilot project will now be used to inform the commercial project.
 This commitment to the environment extends across our entire footprint, informing everything we do — from cutting emissions to reducing water use to protecting wildlife.